 Australia and the European Union (EU) enjoy a constructive and substantial bilateral relationship built on a shared commitment to freedom and democratic values and a like-minded approach to a broad range of international issues.
-In 2012 they celebrated 50 years of formal diplomatic relations.

 Australia and the EU work together to support global efforts to combat terrorism and the proliferation of nuclear and conventional weapons, and to promote peace, sustainable development, good governance and human rights.

 Australia and the EU cooperate increasingly closely in the Asia-Pacific region, including to enhance security, stability and good governance, and to improve the coordination of development cooperation assistance among donors to the region.
 The EU is a significant provider of development assistance to the Pacific and South East Asia.

 The 28 members of the EU as a bloc constitute one of Australia’s largest trading and investment partners.